NEWS

 The expression hacer una vaca is very common in Venezuela.
 Its international equivalent would be hacer una colecta.
 Gabriela Onetto, a 42-year-old Venezuelan, resorted to this old strategy to raise the money that will take her this week from Costa Rica to Norway.
 "When we found out that María Corina would be in Oslo to receive the Nobel Peace Prize, we got to work to raise funds so that at least one person could travel and represent all of us.
 Each one, from their heart, contributed what they could from their pocket".

-About 20 people raised the $2,600 that Gabriela will use to pay for her 14-hour flight to Oslo (with a layover in Amsterdam), her three-day stay in an "economical hotel," and her return.
-Like her, hundreds of her compatriots scattered around the world are making every effort to travel to the Nordic country and witness what they call a "historic moment": the award ceremony of the Nobel Peace Prize to their democratic leader, María Corina Machado, on Wednesday, December 10.
-In the Norwegian capital, they will be welcomed by Erika Holm, another Venezuelan migrant.
+About 20 people raised the $2,600 with which Gabriela will pay for her 14-hour flight to Oslo (with a layover in Amsterdam), her three-day stay in a "budget little hotel," and her return trip.
+Like her, hundreds of her compatriots scattered around the world are making all kinds of efforts to travel to the Nordic country and witness what they call a "historic moment": the ceremony awarding the Nobel Peace Prize to their democratic leader, María Corina Machado, next Wednesday, December 10.
+In the Norwegian capital they will be welcomed by other Venezuelan migrants living in Norway, such as Sonia Zapata, Erika Holm, Carolina Cabezas, Rebeca Garcia, and Ramón Barreto.

 Nelson Izquierdo, 66, is traveling from Tokyo (Japan), where he has lived for 15 years.
 He chose the cheapest option for his flight, with layovers in Beijing and Brussels.
 Machado's leadership is a hope for his family: "My father, 93, was persecuted during the dictatorship of Pérez Jiménez [former authoritarian president of Venezuela in the 1950s].
 My brothers and I have told him that he will not die under a dictatorship, that we are fighting for democracy and peace," he expresses minutes before boarding.
 "It will be an honor to accompany other Venezuelans who are making that effort to raise our voice, our spirit, our heart and to thank the recognition to the Venezuelan people".